 Now, full disclosure here – growing up, Perfect Dark for the N64 has always been my answer when asked what my favourite game was.
 I evangelised in supreme detail the reasons for this in the N64 retro review and so this will be purely a summation of my thoughts on what the Scottish-based porting studio were able to improve on the original.

-So, how did it fare in 2010 as an Xbox 360 Live Arcade release and now as part of the Rare Replay package?
-Well, it was ported by 4J Studios - they also did the Banjo Kazooie and Tooie remasters for the Xbox 360 Live Arcade service so were experienced hands with Rare’s previous works – and it received critical acclaim for its balancing act of feeling like the original game but also modernised with online connectivity, achievements, leaderboards, a revised game engine and higher resolution graphics.
-And now playing it on the Xbox One I can still appreciate the work they did on this remake.
+Initially released in 2010 as an Xbox 360 Live Arcade digital release by 4J – they also did the HD remasters of Rare’s Banjo Kazooie and Banjo Tooie for the service – it received critical acclaim for its balancing act of feeling like the original game but also modernised with online connectivity, achievements, leaderboards, a revised game engine and higher resolution graphics.
+For this review, I have been playing it on the Xbox One as part of the Rare Replay package and I can still appreciate the work they did on this remake.

 It’s quite remarkable how the team were able to walk the tightrope of catering to the look and feel of the original game but also have it work with modern controls and standards.
 The ambition of the team fittingly matched the original Rare developers with the decision to create their own engine instead of simply emulating the N64 game underneath some high-res textures.
 That choice meant they were able to work in the online connectivity easier with their own engine so it massively paid off.
 Of course, even with the game on Microsoft’s Game Pass service I unfortunately haven’t been able to play any of the online modes recently so this will mostly cover the single-player content; a shame but expected when the game is nearly 12 years old.